Azure/durabletask/samples/DistributedTraceSample/README.md

 ![Console Exporter](images/ConsoleExporter.png)

 ### Application Insights
-To view traces in Application Insights, navigate to your Application Insights resource, go to **Transaction Search**, click on an entry and a Gantt chart should appear showing a visual of the trace and the spans.
+To view traces in Application Insights, navigate to your Application Insights resource, go to **Transaction Search**, and click on an entry.
+Then, a Gantt chart should appear showing a visual of the trace and the spans.

 ![Application Insights Exporter](images/ApplicationInsightsExporter.png)